NEAR - Sponsor Image NEAR - Confidential swaps across 35+ chains Friend & Sponsor Learn more

 Jack Inabinet

 Jack Inabinet is a Senior Analyst with a passion for exploring the bleeding edge of crypto and finance.
-Prior to joining Bankless, Jack worked as an analyst at HAL Real Estate where he conducted market research and financial analysis for commercial apartment development and acquisition activities in the Seattle region.
+Prior to joining Bankless, Jack worked as an analyst at HAL Real Estate where he conducted market research and financial analysis for commercial real estate development and acquisition activities in the Seattle region.
 He graduated from the University of Washington’s Michael G. Foster School of Business.

 No Responses